br-automation-com/mappView-File-Explorer/README.md

 	  * item_size	File size
 	  * item_num	Number of files and folders
 	  * UserActive	This is the user that is currently logged in
 	* VIS				Data specific for the visualization
 	  * item_selected		File or folder that is selected in mappView
-	  * enable_copy_delete	Enables/Disables the button to copy or delete a file
+	  * enable_copy_delete		Enables/Disables the buttons to copy or delete a file
+	  * enable_refresh_create	Enables/Disables the buttons to create or refreash a folder
 	  * double_click_dir_change	Helper variable to detect double click on itelm list
 	  * device_list			Same information as PAR->device_list but formated for mappView
 	* ERR		Information about errors
 	  * txt		Error text
 	  * nr		Error number